gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.Process/README.md

 signifying that a Notepad process was gracefully ended by closing its main window.

-Now let's repeat the experiment by launching a Notepad app again and opening its File Save dialog via menu (File -> Save As...).
+Now let's repeat the experiment by launching a Notepad app again and opening its "File Save" dialog via menu (File -> Save As...).
-Let's keep the File Save dialog open, and launch the example code once again.
+This time, let's keep the "File Save" dialog open, and launch the example code once again.

 This time the result will be different:
 ```